replicant4j/replicant/README.md

 subscription, that match the query.
 All subsequent changes to the world that match the query will be propagated to the subscribed clients until they unsubscribe or disconnect from the replicant system.

-There are two major dimensions on which graphs are defined within the replicant system.
-Is the graph a type graph or an instance graph?
-Is the graph filtered or unfiltered?
+There are two major dimensions on which graphs are defined within the replicant system:
+* Is the graph a type graph or an instance graph?
+* Is the graph filtered or unfiltered?

 **Type Graphs**: A type graph is used when you want to replicate instances in the domain model based on the type of the entity.
 It is common for applications to place common reference data in type graphs,